NicolasVPC/iom-wikijs-storage/notes/API/order.md

 {.is-info}

 ## delete order
-To delete an order make a `DELETE` request to `/delete/order/` with a json file with the following parameters:
+To delete an order make a `DELETE` request to `/delete/order` with a json file with the following parameters:
 - order_id: int - **required**

 the API will delete the entry with the specified `id` inside the `order` table and its counterpart entry inside `order_product` table.
 This will result in an increase of the stock inside the `product` table of the same amount present inside `order_product` table.

+## update order
+To update an order make a `PUT` request to `/update/order

 # API use cases
 ```diagram